 On the economic front, the country offers single-digit tax rates for corporations and for income, so it’s no wonder it’s so easy to set up a business there.
 If you’re moving from the UK to Montenegro and you’re looking for the right information to kick off your trip, you’ve come to the right place.

-Where to live in Montenegro
+Best places to live in Montenegro for expats

 Budva